Gilles Roux: World Cube Association

-ROUX method
+Roux method

 Over a span of years, Gilles Roux developed his own method to solve the 3x3x3 cube.
 Using a smaller quantity of memorized algorithms than most methods of solving, Roux still found his method to be fast and efficient.
 The first step of the Roux method is to form a 3×2×1 block.
 The 3×2×1 block is usually placed in the lower portion of the left layer.
 The second step is to create another 3×2×1 on the opposite side.
 The remaining four corners are then solved using a set of algorithms known as CMLL (Corners of the Last Layer, without regards to the M-slice), which leaves six edges and four centers that are solved in the last step.

 Official results

 For official results, solves must be completed in a competition held by the WCA.
-In competition, Gilles has recorded a single solve of 10.06 seconds, ranking him just out the top one thousand solvers in the world (as of 1 January 2015).
+In competition, Gilles has recorded a single solve of 10.06 seconds, ranking him in the top twenty thousand solvers in the world (as of 1 January 2025).
 His best average of 5 was set on 16 September 2011 at 13.03.
 Also his greatest achieved fewest moves competition for the standard 3x3x3 is 31, being part of the "31 club", coming to a draw with another known cuber and creator of popular method of solving, Lars Petrus.